Full Stack Next.js Ephemeral Rapid Development Framework.

 You can also scaffold database schemas and user interfaces to use as a reference to build your own full stack application.

-The code is yours.
+The customizable code is inspired by shadcn/ui.

 Many decisions happen at the beginnings of projects.
 For example, a developer must decide on: a web framework, a database, UI component library, object relational mapper (ORM), CSS framework, authentication solution, validation library, payment solution, and other technologies relevant to the project.